dionyziz/marabu-course/docs/exercises.md

 The full protocol is described in the
 [protocol specification](/docs/protocol).

-# Exercise 1
+# Exercise 0

-In this exercise, you will build a simple peer-to-peer node that can exchange messages and perform peer discovery.
+In this exercise, you will set up your repository and exchange a 'hello' message with any peer connecting to you.

 - Decide what programming language you will use.
 We recommend a language you are proficient in.
 - Share your repository URL on GitHub/GitLab so that we can put it on the course website.
 - Implement the networking core of your node.
-Your node must listen to TCP port 18018 for connections.
+Your node must listen to TCP port 18018 (or a port of your choice) for connections.
 - Implement message parsing, defragmentation, and canonical JSON encoding and decoding.
 - Implement the protocol handshake using the `hello` messages.

+# Exercise 1

+In this exercise, you will extend your peer-to-peer node so that it can exchange messages and perform peer discovery.

 - Implement peer discovery bootstrapping by hard-coding some peers.
 - Store a list of discovered peers locally.
 These should survive reboots.
 - Implement peer discovery using the `getpeers` and `peers` messages.